lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

     Water molecules that are overlapping with the PEG must be deleted to avoid future crashing.
-Add the following line to *input.lammps*:
+Add the following line into *input.lammps*:

 ..  code-block:: lammps